crummie5/blog/content/freshycalls.md

 ## Second Detection: Manual Syscall Execution

-We already have the extraction, yet what about the execution? can this be detected?
+We already have the extraction, yet what about the execution?
+Could this be detected?

 At first we didn't think sycall executions could be registered/detected, but in fact ETW can do the job.
 However, we didn't find a way to detect if an execution was done MANUALLY or if it was a regular legitimate one.

 While researching about this topic I ended up on the ScyllaHide repo and saw that they had a function that seemed to detect manual syscalls [here](https://github.com/x64dbg/ScyllaHide/blob/master/HookLibrary/HookedFunctions.cpp#L176-L187).
 They were using something I didn't know at that time called InstrumentationCallback.

 After a simple search I found a [repo](https://github.com/ionescu007/HookingNirvana) and a [video](https://www.youtube.com/watch?v=bqU0y4FzvT0) of a talk that Ionescu gave.
 With this thing - InstrumentationCallback - we can have a callback every time the CPU returns from kernel-mode to user-mode (i.e. when the system service called has already finished).
 This allowed us to know what the service output was and the return address.

 ScyllaHide's manual syscall detection is based of checking if the return address is within the memory range corresponding to the EXE.
 If it is, it's spotted as a manual syscall.